tmischke999/QA-Academy/Curriculum/Month_5_Advanced_Topics/Week_3_Introduction_to_Playwright/Week_3_Training_6_Writing_Basic_Playwright_Tests.md

    - Write tests for the following scenarios using the [The Internet - Test Application](https://the-internet.herokuapp.com):
      - **Valid Login Test**:
-       - Test the Basic Auth functionality at [Basic Auth](https://the-internet.herokuapp.com/login) to validate proper credentials are required to access a secured page.
+       - Test the Basic Auth functionality at [Login Page](https://the-internet.herokuapp.com/login) to validate proper credentials are required to access a secured page.
 Test successful login using valid credentials (`tomsmith` and `SuperSecretPassword!`).
      - **Invalid Login Test**:
        - Test invalid login attempts at [Login Page](https://the-internet.herokuapp.com/login) by entering incorrect username and password combinations to ensure proper error messages are displayed.
 Test invalid login by entering incorrect username and password combinations.
      - **Dropdown Interaction Test**: